-Around 80% of all trade in weaners takes place through so-called "pig rings" with fixed delivery contracts between a finishing herd and one or more suppliers of weaners.
+Around 90% of all trade in weaners in Denmark takes place through so-called trading agreements with fixed delivery contracts between e.g. a finishing herd and 3 suppliers of weaners.
 As well as price, the contract usually specifies health status and genetic properties (breed combination).
 By receiving weaners from one or a few known suppliers of piglets, the pig producer safeguards his herd against introduction of disease.
-Producers are allowed to have fixed delivery contracts with a maximum of five herds.

-The remaining 20% of weaners are traded in a "pool" system where the recipient receives piglets from several producers.
+The remaining 10% of the weaners are traded in a "pool" system where the recipient receives piglets from several producers.
 The piglets' health status is also identified in this system.